Set up FSLogix Profile Container with Azure Files and Active Directory Domain Services or Azure Active Directory Domain Services

 <mounted-drive-letter>with the letter of the drive you used to map the drive and

-<upn>with the UPN name of the Active Directory group or user that will require access to the share.
+<DOMAIN\GroupName>with the domain and sAMAccountName of the Active Directory group that will require access to the share.
+You can also specify the user principal name (UPN) of a user.

 Configure session hosts to use Profile Container